AliYoussef96/BCAW-Tool/paper/paper.md

 Furthermore, BCAWT returns 11 plots (Fig 1), enabling an easy interpretation of the results.

-**Fig 1: All output plots from BCAWT analysis for coding sequence from Escherichia coli.**
+**Fig 1: All output plots from BCAWT analysis for genes coding sequence from Escherichia coli.**

 ![Fig 1](https://raw.githubusercontent.com/AliYoussef96/BCAW-Tool/master/Plots/all.png)